For regular news on activities in Kent visit our Facebook Page – ArchaeologyinKent.

 This website aims to publicize the activities of the Shorne Woods Archaeology Group (SWAG) and any Kentish research by individuals within the Group.
 We also want to show how community archaeology is alive and working in Kent.

-We meet most weeks, on Wednesday and Thursday at 10am, at Shorne Woods County Park cafe – Brewers Road, Gravesend, Kent, DA12 3HX – but please get in contact if you want to come along as we’re often taken to different venues.
+We meet most weeks, on Thursday or Friday at 10am, at Shorne Woods County Park cafe – Brewers Road, Gravesend, Kent, DA12 3HX – but please get in contact if you want to come along as we’re often taken to different venues.